NumericFactory/velibeo/README.md

 # Velibeo
-Single web app for the Velib bike sharing system in Paris, France
 =========
-Velibeo is a web app for the Velib bike sharing system in Paris.
+Velibeo is a web app for the Velib bike sharing system in Paris, France.
 It can also be used as a webapp on any other mobile device, and will be packaged soon for other devices.

 ### How to use
 + Simply search by postal code